pesalerno/Pseudacris-island-genomics/README.md

 ----------------------------------------------

-##Step 4: Genotyping of SR reads based on PE contigs
+##Step 4: STACKS ref_map with SR reads based on PE reference contigs

 ####4.1.
 Prep files for genotyping and check for raw read numbers